YanshiHu/dorothea/README.md

   [Holland et al., 2020](https://doi.org/10.1186/s13059-020-1949-z)

 3. **Extension to other databases**
-  We have released a new literature based GRN with increased coverage and better performance at identifying perturbed TFs, called [CollecTRI](https://github.com/saezlab/CollecTRI).
+  We have released a new literature-based GRN with increased coverage and better performance at identifying perturbed TFs, called [CollecTRI](https://github.com/saezlab/CollecTRI).
   We encourage users to use CollecTRI instead of DoRothEA.
-Vignettes on how to obtain activities are available at the [decoupleR package](https://saezlab.github.io/decoupleR/).
+Vignettes on how to obtain activities are available in [decoupleR package](https://saezlab.github.io/decoupleR/).

 ## License
-DoRothEA is intended only for academic use as in contains resources whose licenses don't permit commercial use.
+DoRothEA is intended only for academic use as it contains resources whose licenses don't permit commercial use.
 However, we developed a non-academic version of DoRothEA by removing those resources (mainly TRED from the curated databases).
 You can find the non-academic package with the regulons [here](https://github.com/saezlab/dorothea/tree/non-academic).